1st Texas Cavalry Regiment (Union)

 The 1st Texas Cavalry Regiment was a cavalry regiment from Texas that served in the Union Army during the American Civil War.
-Raised in Louisiana in 1862; it served in the Department of the Gulf and in Texas.
-It was consolidated with the 2nd Texas Cavalry Regiment in November 1864.
-Afterwards it continued to serve until being disbanded in November 1865.
+This regiment, composed of eight companies, was organized at New Orleans, Louisiana from November 6, 1862, to February 26, 1864, to serve three years.
+It served in the Department of the Gulf and in Texas.
+It was increased to twelve companies on September 10, 1864, by the consolidation of the 2nd Texas Cavalry Regiment.
+Afterwards, it continued to serve until it was mustered out of service November 4, 1865, in accordance with orders from the War Department.